shubharthaksangharsha/apsara-universal-widget/README.md

   - 🎯 **Visual Badges**: Each tool shows ASYNC or SYNC badge with color coding
 - 🛠️ **Dynamic Tool Declarations**: Backend generates tool list based on enabled tools only
 - 🎨 **Backend Not Running Message**: Shows helpful error when backend is offline
-- 💾 **Persistent Settings**: All preferences saved to localStorage
+- 💾 **Persistent Settings**: All preferences saved to localStorage and restored on restart
-  - Theme selection (Nightly ❤️)
+  - ✨ **Theme Persistence**: Theme selection now properly saves and loads (no more white flash!)
-  - Screen resolution preference
+  - 📺 Screen resolution preference
-  - Camera resolution preference
+  - 📹 Camera resolution preference
-  - Tool configurations (enabled/disabled, async/sync)
+  - 🔧 Tool configurations (enabled/disabled, async/sync)
+  - 🚀 **Zero White Flash**: Intelligent preload system ensures your theme loads instantly
 - 🖱️ **Improved Click-Outside**: All dropdown menus close when clicking anywhere outside
-- 🎯 **Smaller Visualizer Orb**: Reduced from 60px to 50px for cleaner, more balanced look
+- 🎯 **Smaller Visualizer Orb**: Reduced from 60px to 42px for cleaner, more balanced look
 - 🐛 **Fixed Screenshot Tool**: No longer crashes with "Request contains invalid argument"
   - Returns lightweight metadata to Gemini instead of large base64 images
   - Screenshot data stored internally for email workflows
 - 📏 **Electron Window Height**: Increased to 600px to fit all tools without cutting off
 - 🔌 **Better Disconnect Handling**: Status properly resets to "Talk to Apsara" on disconnect
 - 📊 **Tool Metadata**: Each tool includes name, description, and default async behavior
+- 🪟 **Platform-Specific Optimizations**: Windows shows immediately, Linux/Mac use smart preload (no flashing)

 **New Capabilities:**
 - Configure tools before starting conversation